• Find My Drone

 sentiment

-• The 1-inch sensor produces noticeably cleaner footage than any previous Mini model, especially in golden hour and low light
+• Owners say the 1-inch sensor finally makes a Mini good enough for paid client work, especially in golden hour and low light

 What Reviewers Say